jadecobra/python_tdd_exercises/source/exceptions/AssertionError/index.rst

 ----

+* I go back to the terminal_ where the tests are running
-* I add statements to test this
+* I add statements to test is versus equal

   .. code-block:: python
     :lineno-start: 86